AkiroSetonai/AkiroSetonai/README.md

 ###

 <p align="left">Hello! 👋 I'm an Aspiring Front-End Developer<br><br>I'm at the beginning of my journey into front-end development, eager to learn and grow in the field.
 I have a basic understanding of HTML, CSS, and JavaScript, and I'm exploring frameworks like React and Vue.js.
-I'm committed to improving my skills and contributing to projects that make a difference.<br><br>🌱 Currently learning React and Advanced CSS.<br><br>📈 Always looking to learn more about best practices in web development.<br><br>🚀 Excited to collaborate on projects and gain practical experience.<br><br>🎮 I enjoy playing video games.<br><br>📺 I love watching anime and series.</p>
+I'm committed to improving my skills and contributing to projects that make a difference.<br><br>🌱 Currently learning Angular and Advanced CSS.<br><br>📈 Always looking to learn more about best practices in web development.<br><br>🚀 Excited to collaborate on projects and gain practical experience.<br><br>🎮 I enjoy playing video games.<br><br>📺 I love watching anime and series.</p>

 ###